Every state’s favourite fast food chain: the ultimate list

 New Mexico: Taqueria El Paisa, Albuquerque

 If you’re in the mood to feast, Taqueria El Paisa has you covered with its hearty quesadillas, loaded burritos, and flavor-filled tacos.
-This rustic cash-only restaurant is usually packed, but the line moves quickly and service is swift.
+This rustic cash-only restaurant is usually packed, but the line moves quickly, and service is swift.
 You can order to go from the walk-up window out front or eat your meal on the covered patio.
 It’s a particularly popular stop for lunch (be sure to order the juicy pork and potato gorditas), and the horchata and aguas frescas drinks are sensational, too.

-Steam Pipe Trunk Distribution Venue/Wikimedia/CC BY 2.0
+Steam Pipe Trunk Distribution Venue, CC BY 2.0, via Wikimedia Commons

 New York: Joe’s Pizza, New York City

-A fast food lover’s paradise, New York City has countless iconic fast food specialties to feast on, but for us it just had to be a classic slice from Joe’s Pizza.
+A fast food lover’s paradise, New York City has countless iconic specialties to feast on, but for us it just has to be a classic slice from Joe’s Pizza.
 Big, foldable, and oozing with cheese, this is the pizza people dream of when they think of a New York slice.
 Established in 1975 by Naples native Joe Pozzuoli, the joint is just as popular with New Yorkers as it is with visitors.
 As well as the original location in Greenwich Village, Joe's Pizza has several branches across the city.

 SunriseBiscuitKitchenChapelHill/Facebook